Donegal Senior Football Championship: Finals listed by year

+Man of the match in the final receives the Padear McGeehin Memorial Trophy.

 Media coverage

 Domestic

 Matches are covered live throughout the county on Highland Radio.

 Some matches are also covered by Ocean FM (if they involve teams from its area) alongside its coverage of sport in the neighbouring counties of Sligo and Leitrim.

-Newspapers such as the Donegal Democrat, Donegal News and Donegal People's Press provide extensive coverage of the competition.
+Newspapers such as the Donegal Democrat and Donegal News provide extensive coverage of the competition.

 Abroad

 Live matches from the competition have been shown on Irish-language national television service TG4 as part of its GAA Beo programme.
 Highlights have been shown on the GAA... programme on Monday evenings on the same channel.

 RTÉ began showing the Donegal SFC to English-language viewers on television in 2019.

-With interest in the sport at an all-time high following the county's showing in the 2012 All-Ireland Senior Football Championship Final, the final of the 2012 Donegal SFC was broadcast live on TG4.
+With interest in the sport at an all-time high following the county's showing in the 2012 All-Ireland Senior Football Championship final, the final of the 2012 Donegal SFC was broadcast live on TG4.

 Coverage of the final may be found in newspapers such as The Irish Times, Irish Examiner and Irish Independent the following day.

 Gradam Shéamuis Mhic Géidigh

 A player of the year award has been given since 2016.
 Its title commemorates the RTÉ Raidió na Gaeltachta broadcaster Séamus Mac Géidigh.
 A committee of sports journalists decides the winner.

+It is carved to resemble Errigal.
+It is made from Donegal granite.
+It has an engraving of Séamus Mac Géidigh on its front.